facebook/create-react-app/packages/react-scripts/template/README.md

 This feature is experimental and still [has major usage issues](https://github.com/facebookincubator/create-react-app/issues/372) so we only encourage you to use it if you like experimental technology.
 We intend to gradually improve it over time and eventually offer it as the default solution for testing React components, but this will take time.
 [Read more about snapshot testing.](http://facebook.github.io/jest/blog/2016/07/27/jest-14.html)

-## Turbo Charge Component Development with React Storybook
+## Developing UI Components with React Storybook

 Usually, in our app, we have a lot of UI components, and they've different states.
 For an example, a simple button component could have following states: